 After crossing a small stream on rocks, the trail climbs an embankment and reaches the abandoned railroad grade of the New York and Greenwood Lake Railroad.
 Built in 1876 primarily to serve the recreational destination of Greenwood Lake, this portion of the railroad was abandoned in 1935.
 The trail turns left and follows the railroad grade, dipping to cross a gas pipeline (when the pipeline was constructed, a section of the railroad embankment was removed).
 To the left, through the trees, you can see the Monksville Reservoir.

-Soon, you'll reach a fork where a woods road goes off to the right, but you follow the blazes to left, climbing to a rock outcrop, with views over the reservoir to the left when the leaves are down.
+Soon, you'll reach a fork where woods road goes off to the right, but you should follow the green blazes to left, climbing to a rock outcrop, with views over the reservoir to the left when the leaves are down.
 After following along the ridge for a short distance, the trail bears right and briefly joins the woods road.
 It leaves the road only to rejoin it once more.
-The trail follows the road for the next half mile, passing on the way a red-blazed trail on the right that descends for 0.2 mile to Burnt Meadow Road, opposite Camp Shiloh.
+The trail follows the road for the next half mile, passing on the way a green-on-black-blazed trail on the right that descends for 0.2 mile to Burnt Meadow Road, opposite Camp Shiloh.

 After a level stretch, the trail begins a gradual climb.
 Near the top, the trail crosses a large rock outcrop.
 The southern end of the outcrop affords a spectacular view over the Monksville Reservoir.
 This is the only point from which you can see the entire horseshoe-shaped reservoir.
 You'll want to stop here to take a break and enjoy the view.

 The trail now curves to the right and continues to climb to the summit of Horse Pond Mountain (elevation 945 feet), marked by a grassy area and an interesting balanced boulder.
 The views over the reservoir from the summit are partially obstructed by trees.